garyrexoficial/Arduino-3Dprint/sensors/humidity_sensor/README.md

 ## 📊 Thresholds
 - Recommended humidity threshold: **60%**
-- Above this value, filament should be dried before printing to avoid poor quality results.
+- Above this value, filament should be dried before printing to avoid defects.
+- Additionally, it is important to **control the humidity of the room** where the printer is located.
+  Keeping a stable environment helps ensure consistent print quality and prevents issues such as poor layer adhesion or warping.

 ## 📂 Files
 - `humidity_dht11.ino` → Arduino sketch for reading humidity and temperature.